-India: from unification and slavery under the British East India Company to the push for becoming a leading role in the technological rodeo of Artificial Intelligence.
+India: from unification and slavery under the British East India Company to the push for becoming a leading force in the technological rodeo of Artificial Intelligence.

 India is the Jugaad Nation, a country that transformed the art of fending of oneself into effective innovation.
 A country that today, according to a NASSCOM report, represents the third largest technological startup ecosystem in the world.